Shahab-Sa/VARIANCE-affinity-birth/README.md

 - **Scripts E6 and E7:** R/S (replacement-to-silent mutation) ratio tables are generated.
 - **Scripts E8 and E9:** Privacy index-related tables and figures are created and visualized to analyze the distribution of mutations across datasets.

+# Notes

+## Privacy Index Calculation Method

+Mutations shared across all four datasets being compared were first identified, and their frequency within each dataset was calculated.
+Next, the frequencies of each mutation across all datasets were summed.
+The fraction of a mutation’s frequency was then calculated by dividing its frequency in a single dataset by its total summed frequency across all datasets.
+These fractions were referred to as privacy indexes.
+Using this approach, four privacy indexes (one for each dataset) were assigned to each mutation.
+The sum of these privacy index values for a given mutation equals 1.
+For example, if a mutation is evenly distributed across all four datasets, its privacy index value would be 0.25 in each dataset.

+For example, in Figure 4D (left panel), the HA reference sequence mutation M73I occurs with the following frequencies: 32.8% in OVA, 35.7% in APC, 17.8% in CGG, and 8.3% in the “all 1:1 HA/WT” dataset.
+To calculate the privacy index, the frequencies for each dataset were summed: 32.8 + 35.7 + 17.8 + 8.3 = 94.6.

+Now, we calculate the privacy index for each dataset by dividing the frequency of the mutation by the total frequency:

+OVA: 32.8 / 94.6 = 0.347
+APC: 35.7 / 94.6 = 0.377
+CGG: 17.8 / 94.6 = 0.188
+“all 1:1 HA/WT”: 8.3 / 94.6 = 0.088

+The sum of these privacy index values is: 0.347 + 0.377 + 0.188 + 0.088 = 1.0

 ## References

 1. "Antibody affinity birth through somatic hypermutation."